 In recent works \cite{HHKKS24,KKKNS22,KKS20,KKS24} in the context of parametric PDEs in uncertainty quantification, the authors introduced a periodic model of the random field to exploit the full power of lattice rules.
 Inspired by these works, in this paper we propose a periodic variant of the DNN~\eqref{eq:DNN-np} by introducing an extra sine mapping applied componentwise to the input parameters: we define

 This nonlinear function is then ``one-periodic'' with respect to the input parameters~$\bsy$, i.e., $G_\theta^{[L]}(y_1,\ldots,y_{j-1},0,y_{j+1},\ldots,y_s) = G_\theta^{[L]}(y_1,\ldots,y_{j-1},1,y_{j+1},\ldots,y_s)$ for all coordinate indices $j=1,\ldots,s$.
 The particular form \eqref{eq:DNN-per} is designed to handle a target function $G(\bsy)$ that is itself a function of $\sin(2\pi\bsy)$.
 While it may not be suitable for all periodic integrands in general, the resulting DNN is directly suitable for the quantities of interest from \cite{HHKKS24,KKKNS22,KKS20,KKS24}.
 It is not intended to be a universal choice for all periodic integrands.
-The extra sine mapping is related to a periodic activation function, sometimes known as ``sinusoidal representation networks'' or ``Sirens'', see e.g., \cite{AMBLW20}.
+The extra sine mapping can be viewed as an extra periodic activation function on the input layer, sometimes known as ``sinusoidal representation networks'' or ``Sirens'', see e.g., \cite{AMBLW20}.
+Note that the activation function $\sigma$ in all subsequent layers is generally non-periodic.
 Henceforth in this paper, we shall refer to \eqref{eq:DNN-per} as ``the periodic DNN'', and to \eqref{eq:DNN-np} as ``the non-periodic DNN''.